 Short Life Span

-It's a little ironic, because ceramic nonstick can withstand more abuse in general than PTFE cookware.
+Ceramic nonstick coatings can withstand more abuse in general than PTFE cookware.
 Yet ceramic nonstick tends to have a shorter life span than PTFE cookware.
 That is: it begins to lose its nonstick properties, sooner, on average, than PTFE cookware does.

 Some user reviews claim that the ceramic coating lost its nonstick properties after just a month or two; some even claim it started after just a few uses.